spasiana/Cryptocurrencies-Testing-for-heteroskedasticity-multicollinearity-serial-autocorrelation-/README.md

 In conclusion, it has been shown that multicollinearity, autocorrelation, heteroscedasticity do not perfectly explain the price movements and developments of the ten currencies.

-# Codes used for the regression analysis:
+# Codes used for start the regression analysis:

-Start Regression:

 df = df.copy()
 #unrelevant regression - just to get different values of OLS that can be included in final output